lockbook/lockbook/clients/apple/CLockbookCore/README.md

 # CLockbookCore

-At the moment SPM (Swift Package Manager) doesn't allow for mixed-language packges.
+At the moment SPM (Swift Package Manager) doesn't allow for mixed-language packages.

 A way to circumvent this is dedicating on module to "C code" and importing it into your "Swift code" module.